verinovatechnologies/SQLiteBlazorWasmLocalStorage/CONTRIBUTING.md

 One of the easiest ways to contribute is to participate in discussions on GitHub issues.
 You can also contribute by submitting pull requests with code changes.

 ## General feedback and discussions?
-Start a discussion on the [SqliteWasmHelper issue tracker](https://github.com/JeremyLikness/SqliteWasmHelper/issues).
+Start a discussion on the [SQLiteBlazorWasmLocalStorage issue tracker](https://github.com/verinovatechnologies/SQLiteBlazorWasmLocalStorage/issues).

 ## Bugs and feature requests?
-To request a feature or report a new bug, [file a new issue](https://github.com/JeremyLikness/SqliteWasmHelper/issues/new/choose) and follow the template suggestions.
+To request a feature or report a new bug, [file a new issue](https://github.com/verinovatechnologies/SQLiteBlazorWasmLocalStorage/issues/new/choose) and follow the template suggestions.

 ## Contributing code and content

 We accept fixes and features!
 Here are some resources to help you get started on how to contribute code or new content.

-* ["Help wanted" issues](https://github.com/JeremyLikness/SqliteWasmHelper/labels/help%20wanted) - these issues are up for grabs.
+* ["Help wanted" issues](https://github.com/verinovatechnologies/SQLiteBlazorWasmLocalStorage/labels/help%20wanted) - these issues are up for grabs.
 Comment on an issue if you want to create a fix.
-* ["Good first issue" issues](https://github.com/JeremyLikness/SqliteWasmHelper/labels/good%20first%20issue) - we think these are a good for newcomers.
+* ["Good first issue" issues](https://github.com/verinovatechnologies/SQLiteBlazorWasmLocalStorage/labels/good%20first%20issue) - we think these are a good for newcomers.

 ### Identifying the scale